pimcore/pimcore/bundles/AdminBundle/Resources/public/js/lib/PIMCORE_MODIFICATIONS.md

  Note that there is a special one for the the editmode.
  Be careful with the indices, the have to be consecutively numbered.
  Add everything that should synchronously loaded and not already in the list (have a look at your browser's console)

-# Additional notes

-+ OpenSans Fonts from the installation package have been modified since they need the 'embed' flag for IE11

 # styling (see commit 8.9.2015 - rev. 4f2d49a8f567fb1b7978022f644a748a9e0b6afb)